Common Invoice Payment Terms and Tips on Setting Them

 Early payment discounts offer an incentive to customers to pay you before the invoice due date, ultimately saving them money.
 These discounts help you get paid sooner so you can meet your own financial obligations.
 Most invoices with Net 30 and longer terms are coupled with early payment discounts.
 For example, if a customer pays you within 10 days on a 30-day invoice, you might give them a 2% discount.
 On the invoice, this would be noted as 2% 10 Net 30.

-We selected QuickBooks Online as the overall best small business accounting software, partly because it makes it easy to offer early payment discounts to customers.
+We selected QuickBooks Online as the best small business accounting software, partly because it makes it easy to offer early payment discounts to customers.
 When you add a new customer, you can select the payment terms for all of their invoices.
 Assigning payment terms will allow QuickBooks Online to send you an alert when invoices are coming due.
 If desired, you can send customers a reminder email to ensure invoices are paid on time.

 Here’s a snapshot of an invoice that was created in QuickBooks with early payment terms: